Benefits Of A VA Loan Down Payment

 Benefit #4: Possibly Securing a Lower Interest Rate

-Interest rates assigned to individual loans can vary due to a number of factors.
-For example, borrowers with higher credit scores tend to qualify for lower interest rates, since they are viewed as being less risky.
+Interest rates assigned to individual loans can vary due to several factors.
+For example, borrowers with higher credit scores tend to qualify for lower interest rates since they are viewed as being less risky.

 But the down payment plays a role here as well.